pnkraemer/probdiffeq/docs/examples/second_order_problems.md

 plt.show()
 ```

-The second-order solver seems faster and more accurate (which has to be confirmed in a work-precision diagram; TBC).
+The results are indistinguishable from the plot.
+While the runtimes of both solvers are similar, the error of the second-order solver is much lower.

+See the benchmarks for more quantitative versions of this statement.